-Here’s another basic preparation that I often make: peanut butter!
+Here is another basic preparation I make often: peanut butter!
 I make it at home for several reasons.
-First of all, I really like it, and I use it to prepare various recipes.
-In Italy, I’ve noticed that it costs a lot, so being able to make just a small amount when needed is certainly a great saving for my readers.
-Another important reason is that I believe these types of packaged products are really full of other ingredients that can be avoided, besides preservatives, a lot of sugar is often added.
-Obviously, if you find the 100% peanuts one, it’s different, but generally, it costs more, so it’s better to make it at home!
+First of all I like it a lot and I use it to prepare various recipes.
+In Italy I also noticed it can be expensive, so being able to make just a small amount when needed is definitely a big saving for my readers.
+Another important reason is that, in my opinion, these types of packaged products are really full of other ingredients you can do without — besides preservatives they often add a lot of sugar.
+Of course if you find a 100% peanuts product that’s different, but it usually costs more, so it’s better to make it at home!

-Another reason I use peanut butter almost every day is that peanuts are a good source of protein, about 25 g per 100 g, containing Omega 3 and antioxidants, so adding a little throughout the day certainly contributes to the intake of important nutrients, especially if following a vegan diet.
-Also, by preparing it at home, you have control over the amount of added fats and sugars needed to blend the peanuts well, even without a powerful food processor.
-So after a couple of tests, I decided this combination of ingredients provides me with a delicious, natural, easy-to-make peanut butter with few Weight Watchers Propoints.
-Here’s how I make it…
+Another reason I use peanut butter almost every day is that peanuts are a good source of protein — about 25 g per 100 g of product — they contain Omega-3 and antioxidants, so adding a little during the day certainly contributes to the intake of important nutrients, especially if you follow a vegan diet.
+Also, making it at home lets you control the amount of added fats and sugars needed to blend the peanuts well even without a powerful food processor.
+After a couple of trials I decided this combination of ingredients gives me a delicious, natural peanut butter that is easy to make and has few Weight Watchers ProPoints.
+Here is how I make it…

-You can find some recipes with peanut butter here:
+You can find some recipes using peanut butter here:

 - Preparation time: 15 Minutes